ARIBFIB/Registration_Page_SQL-DSSIGN_06/README.md

 ## Getting Started

 1. **Install the Application**: Download the latest version of the Image Generator from the [releases page](https://github.com/your-username/image-generator/releases).
+   # There below features are now available
-2. **Run the Application**: Double-click the downloaded file to launch the Image Generator.
+3. **Run the Application**: Double-click the downloaded file to launch the Image Generator.
-3. **Enter a Text Prompt**: Type in a description of the image you want to generate, then click the "Generate" button.
+4. **Enter a Text Prompt**: Type in a description of the image you want to generate, then click the "Generate" button.
-4. **Customize the Output**: Adjust the resolution, aspect ratio, and other settings to fine-tune the generated image.
+5. **Customize the Output**: Adjust the resolution, aspect ratio, and other settings to fine-tune the generated image.
-5. **Save the Image**: Click the "Save" button to export the generated image to your local file system.
+6. **Save the Image**: Click the "Save" button to export the generated image to your local file system.

 ## Examples

 Here are some examples of images generated using the Image Generator:

-![Example 1][]
-_Example 1: A surreal landscape with floating islands_![Example 2][]
-_Example 2: A colorful abstract composition_![Example 3][]
-_Example 3: A futuristic cityscape with skyscrapers_

 ## Installation